 I started with Tarte Menton, an onion tart with a little garlic and a few olives that had excellent pastry and nicely caramelised onions: hearty and enjoyable (14/20).
 Even better was daube of beef with a red wine sauce and a trio of rustic chips.
 The beef was meltingly tender and full of flavour, the sauce rich and the chips crisp and excellent.
 On the side I ordered a green salad, whose dressing nicely cut through the richness of the meat (15/20).

 For dessert the lemon tart had more excellent pastry and a lovely filling, quivering in texture and on the brink of being liquid, the acidity of the lemon and the sugar in precise balance (easily 15/20).
 Coffee was a solitary choice of a single espresso and was fine (no lengthy mint tea menu here).
 Service was fine and the waiter spoke good English as well as French, though he did not linger when taking orders, so may have appeared a little brusque to some diners used to a more leisurely style of service.
 The bill came to €43 (£37) with mineral water to drink.
-If you shared a bottle of mine then a typical cost per head would be about €55 (£47).
+If you shared a bottle of wine then a typical cost per head would be about €55 (£47).
 La Merenda may not have crisp linen tablecloths but it does have an excellent chef producing food with real soul.